Prakkks/intuji-frontend-internship-challenge/README.md

 > **Note**: This project is **not responsive** and is primarily focused on demonstrating frontend structure and styling accuracy, rather than cross-device compatibility.

+### 🖥️ Recommended Screen Size

+For best viewing experience, use a desktop or laptop screen with a resolution of **1440×900** or higher.

 ### 🔗 Production Link

 You can view the live deployed version here: [View Live Project](https://intuji-frontend-internship-challenge-zeta.vercel.app/)